CONNECT is a center for research and innovation in elementary education.

 Sandra is charged with the ongoing administration, documentation and operations for research projects at the UCLA Lab School.
 She manages the Institutional Review Board (IRB) oversight for all Lab School projects, and leads the secondary review committee (consisting of UCLA & Lab School faculty and parents) appointed bi-annually to ensure the educational mission of the school and the research projects are in alignment.
 Onsite at the Lab School Research office, she provides orientations, validates training and certification of the researchers, visiting scholars and Lab School faculty, along with supportive monitoring for ongoing research.

-Nicole Mancevice, Assistant Prof-in-Residence nmancevice@labschool.ucla.edu
+Nicole Mancevice, PhD, Assistant Prof-in-Residence nmancevice@labschool.ucla.edu

-Nicole Mancevice is an Assistant-Professor in Residence in the Graduate School of Education and Information Studies at the University of California, Los Angeles.
+Nicole Mancevice is an Assistant-Professor in Residence in the School of Education and Information Studies at the University of California, Los Angeles.
 Her research focuses on disciplinary literacy, curriculum design, and teachers’ professional learning.
 As a CONNECT fellow, Nicole partnered with teachers to co-design and study instructional strategies and lessons to support students’ reading in social studies.
 Her dissertation is a design-based research project that examines instructional approaches for teaching elementary school students how to read and evaluate historical texts.
 Nicole holds a B.A. in English from Connecticut College, and an Ed.M. in Language and Literacy from the Harvard Graduate School of Education.

-Christine Lee, Project Scientist
+Christine Lee, PhD, Project Scientist

 clee@labschool.ucla.edu